wp-plugins/cc-child-pages/readme.txt

 The `orderby` parameter can have one of the following values:
 `menu_order` (the default value) - shows the pages sorted by the order in which they appear within the WordPress admin

-`id` - sorts the pages according to the ID of the page `title` - sorts the pages alphabetically by the title `slug` - sorts the pages alphabetically according to the slug (page_name) of the page `author` - sorts the pages by author
+`id` sorts the pages according to the ID of the page `title` sorts the pages alphabetically by the title `slug` sorts the pages alphabetically according to the slug (page_name) of the page `author` sorts the pages by author
-`date` - sorts the pages by the date they were created `modified` - sorts the pages by the date they were modified
+`date` sorts the pages by the date they were created `modified` sorts the pages by the date they were modified

 The `order` parameter can be set to:

-`ASC` - show the pages in ascending order, sorted by the value of `orderby` `DESC` - show the pages in descending order, sorted by the value of `orderby`
+`ASC` shows the pages in ascending order, sorted by the value of `orderby` `DESC` shows the pages in descending order, sorted by the value of `orderby`

 You can now also use the `skin` parameter to choose a colour scheme for the Child Pages as follows: